AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 Step by step, you will create a model that predicts the usefulness of a product review, given only the text.
 This is an example of a problem in the domain of supervised sentiment analysis.

 ### Processing jobs
-First of all, you need the input data in order to train the model.
+Before training a model, you need input data.
 The [dataset](../data/reviews_Toys_and_Games_5.json.zip) you will be working with is a collection of reviews for an assortment of toys and games found on Amazon.
 It includes, but is not limited to, the text of the review itself as well as the number of user votes on whether or not the review was helpful.

 However, the dataset is inside a .zip file so you have to extract it before proceeding.
 Moreover, the dataset is a file containing a single JSON object per line representing a review with the following format:
 ```JSON